kvnlnt/statical/README.md

 ## Structure
 The folder structure looks like this:

+- bin // scripts
+	- dev.js // the dev/build script
+- build // build code
+- src // source code
 	- property // contains global styles and scripts
 	- pages // contains all pages and their styles and scripts
 	- parts // contains all parts with their styles and scripts
 	- pieces // contains all pieces with their styles and scripts
 	- vendor // contains all vendor styles and scripts

 ## Scopes
 There are four scopes matching each element type.
 Scopes are accessed inside .jst files via {{@scopename somevariable }}.
-As different elements include other elements (say a part includes a piece), the scopes are evaluated one at a time as they get "folded" up during compilation (like a russian doll).
 The four scopes are:

 	{{@property ...[variable goes here]... }}
 	{{@page ...[variable goes here]...}}
 	{{@part ...[variable goes here]...}}
 	{{@piece ...[variable goes here]... }}

-### An Example
+## An Example
 Clear as mud?
 Let's try an example.
 Let's say you have a page called about-us.
-It's files would look like this:
+It would have two files: a .yml file which will serve as it's configuration/data file and a .jst file which will serve as it's javascript template.
+They would look like this:

-#### ./src/pages/about-us.yml
+### ./src/pages/about-us.yml

 	---
 	title: About Us
 	---

-#### ./src/pages/about-us.jst
+### ./src/pages/about-us.jst

 	{% include "./src/parts/header.html" %}
 	...A bunch of stuff about us...

 This page has a code-behind data file (about-us.yml) with a *title* property.
 The title is not being output here - although it could be with a <code>{{@page title }}</code>.
-Instead the page is including a part called page header.
-Let's take a look at what the header part's files look like:
+Instead the page is including a part called *header*.
+Let's take a look at what the *header* part's files look like:

-#### ./src/parts/header.yml
+### ./src/parts/header.yml

 	---
 	leadline: This page is called
 	---

-#### ./src/parts/header.jst
+### ./src/parts/header.jst

 	{{@part leadline}} {{@page title }}

+Notice the two different scopes? *@part* and *@page*?
 This would lead to the generation of an *about-us.html* page who's content would look like this:

-#### ./src/pages/about-us.html:
+### ./src/pages/about-us.html:

 	This page is called About Us

-#### Compilation then looks like this:
+So what happened?

+### This is what happened:

-- the *header* part evaluated all <code>{{@part ...}}</code> blocks with it's data (coming from it's yml file).
+- the *header* part *compiled* the <code>{{@part leadline}}</code> block with it's config file and left the <code>{{@page title }}</code> block alone.
-- the *header* part is then included into the *about-us* page.
+- the compiled *header* part was then included into the *about-us* page.
-- the *about-us* page then evaluates all the <code>{{@page ...}}</code> blocks with it's data (coming from it's yml file).
+- where the *about-us* page compiled the <code>{{@page title}}</code> blocks with it's config file.

-#### Make Sense?
+## Make sense?
-With each tier having contextual variable scope it's easy to compose all the elements within your site powerful ways.
-Let me know if you start using this tool, I'd love to get some feedback!!!
+With this structure, it's easy to *compose* as website with parameterized elements.
+In the example above the header part could be included into any page, outputting whatever title, etc was specified in the page's relative .yml file.

+## Why it should make sense
+- Dev site *is* production.
+Nobody likes surprises.
+- Build tool agnostic.
+It neither uses nor precludes one.
+- Minimal dependencies.
+Only a few dependable node modules using basic features.
+- Minmal complexity.
+Just understand the hierarchy and you're good to go!
+- Framework agnostic.
+That's your decision.
+- UI and data are separated.
+Easily create a blog, dynamically generate a menu or add in I18n features.
+- UI components are reusuable
+- Naturally extensible:
+	- A pattern library or style guide could easily be created.
+Drop all your parts on a page.
+	- git offers a natural versioning system
+	- easily intergrate components created in other tools (Sketch for example)

+## Thoughts?
+This is an architecture I've been using for over 12 years.
+It has served me well.
+With the proliferation of static site generators such as Metalsmith and Jekyll I felt it was time to try my hand at it.
+If you have any ideas or improvements to Statical, I'd love to hear it.
+Feel free to make a PR, drop me a line, etc.